Skip to main content

 State includes a list of all servers by nodeID and IP address.
 Last Index indicates how close the state on each node is to the leader's.

-A node can have a status of "leader" or "voter".
+A node can have a status of "leader", "voter" or "non-voter".

 Usage: bao operator raft autopilot state